spkprav/yowsup-queue/README.md

 Image Message:

 ```
-	{"type":"image","image":"<imagedata in base64>","address":"12345678"}
+	{"type":"image","image":"<local absolute image path>","address":"12345678"}
 ```

 ###Known Issues:

 #### Sometimes the keys are not synced.
 You will get Errors like this:
 ```
 	Exception: No such signedprekeyrecord!
 ```